potblitd/DigiLog-Clock/DigiDisk/README.md

 </p>

 ### PCB
 The board not only integrates all the electronic components, but also includes the mounting holes for the servo motors.
 In this way, no additonal mounting plates must be manufactured.
-However, this layout greatly limits the space for more PWM signal breakouts or components for USB programming.
+Here, multiple nuts are placed on a long screw to hold the servo in position against the PCB.

 <p align="center">
   <img src="images/pcb-front" height="250" />